-In Belgium, between January and April 2024, 82% of the spend was made with suppliers\ who signed the responsible purchasing charter; in France, 85%; in Spain, 82%.
-Also, in Belgium, in the case of suppliers working with subcontractors, a similar document specific to subcontracting is signed by the supplier.
+In Belgium, in 2024, 80% of expenditure was made with suppliers who had signed the responsible purchasing charter; in France, 85%; in Spain, 82% and in Italy 89%.
+Furthermore, in Belgium, in the case of suppliers working with subcontractors, a similar document specific to subcontracting is signed by the supplier.

-One major focus is reducing the carbon footprint of purchases (see 3.12 on food and energy).
-For example, since 2022 Colisée France has been working with a number of suppliers to draw up carbon footprint reduction plans in three categories: cleaning products, medical devices and energy.
-In Belgium, visits are made to the main food suppliers to check that the actions communicated are being properly applied and to identify areas for improvement in order to minimise their impact.
+One major focus is reducing the carbon footprint of purchasing (see 3.12 on food and energy).
+For example, since 2022, Colisée France has been working with a number of suppliers to draw up carbon footprint reduction plans in three categories: cleaning products, medical devices and energy.
+In Belgium, visits are made to the main food suppliers to verify the correct application of the actions communicated and to identify areas for improvement to minimize their impact.